rbitting/pi-display/python/README.md

 ## Run

-To run the python program to retrieve and print the display data, run the command `python3 -m python.main` from the root folder.
+To run the python program to retrieve and print the display data, run the command `python main.py` from the root folder.

 ## Data Modules